 Although moving into an elder care facility can be a difficult decision for the individual, and a stressful time for a family, taking advantage of the many resources available to help in doing the research may aid in finding that right “fit.”

+This loss control information is advisory only.
+The author assumes no responsibility for management or control of loss control activities.
+Not all exposures are identified in this article.
 For insurance advice for seniors or for any stage of life, contact your local independent agent.